Criminal Defense Attorney Colorado Springs

 How to Fight Back against Criminal Charges in Colorado Springs

-If you have been charged with a crime, you may be feeling scared and alone.
+If you have been charged with a crime, you may feel scared and alone.
 You might not know what to expect or what your options are.
 But it is important to remember that a criminal charge is not a conviction, and help is available.
-An experienced Colorado Springs criminal defense attorney can help you navigate the legal system and fight for your rights to make sureyou have the best chance at getting your charges reduced, dropped, or dismissed.
+An experienced Colorado Springs criminal defense attorney can help you navigate the legal system and fight for your rights to ensure you have the best chance at getting your charges reduced, dropped, or dismissed.

-At The Law Office of Andrew Bryant, protecting your rights is always our top priority, and our skilled team of legal professionals understands exactly what it takes to craft the strongest possible defense strategy for you.
+At Andrew Bryant Criminal Defense, protecting your rights is always our top priority.
+Our skilled team of legal professionals understands exactly what it takes to craft the strongest possible defense strategy for you.

 An El Paso County Defense Attorney Who Knows How the Other Side Works

-One reason that Andrew Bryant has been able to build such a successful career as a criminal lawyer in Colorado is because he has done this job from the other side of the aisle.
+One reason Andrew Bryant Criminal Defense has built such a successful career as a criminal lawyer in Colorado is that he has done this job from the other side of the aisle.
 As a former prosecutor, Mr. Bryant knows how the opposition thinks.
-He understands what goes into building a criminal case against someone with the intention of securing a conviction.
+He understands what goes into building a criminal case against someone to secure a conviction.

 How does this help you?
 Because he can anticipate the tactics and arguments your prosecutor is likely to use and preemptively craft a strategy designed to poke holes in those arguments.
 Additionally, his time as a prosecutor means that he has preexisting relationships with judges and prosecutors.
 This means that he both understands their tendencies and which kinds of arguments work best on them, and that they may be more willing to cut deals with him if you decide to plea bargain.